MA Screen & Film Production

 Editor who wishes to develop post-production skills in editing drama.

-A visit to a European city of cinematic culture will broaden your view of the industry, as well as a trip to the annual BFI UK Film Festival.
+A visit to a major Film Festival will broaden your view of our industry.
 There is a £1000 discount for current Screen and Film School students and alumni, a £500 kickstart fund towards your final major project and support in raising additional funds.

-Industry engagement is embedded into your MA course, along with the unique offering of an internship in your chosen specialism and further opportunities for additional work experience through our range of highly reputable industry partners will be available.
+Industry engagement is embedded into your MA course: there will be opportunities for work experience through our wide range of highly reputable industry partners.

-All MA Screen and Film Production students will leave with a final major project demonstrating their specialism, a network of industry professionals and a sound understanding of how to navigate the film and screen industry to build a successful and sustainable career.
+All MA Screen and Film Production students will graduate with a major screen & film project demonstrating their specialism, a network of industry professionals and a sound understanding of how to navigate the film and screen industry to build a successful and sustainable career.

 Mode of attendance: Our flexible MA courses offer both full-time and part-time options to provide an educational experience that works around you.